kylewai/WeatherForecast/README.md

 # WeatherForecast
-Summer project I worked on learning React.js.
-I used the OpenWeather API for weather data and Google Charts API for generating a graph of daily temperatures.
+Web app for displaying weather forecast.
+Uses the OpenWeather API for weather data and Google Charts API for generating a graph of temperatures for each day.

 App deployed on Heroku: https://kkwweatherapp.herokuapp.com/weather